-St Joseph's Pre-school has a duty under Section 40 of the Childcare Act 2006 to comply with the welfare requirements of the EYFS.
-Pre-school staff are alert to any issues of concern in the child's life, being well placed to observe children day-to-day and identify those whose behaviour suggests that they may be experiencing a mental health problem or be at risk of developing one.
+St Joseph's Out of School Club has a duty under Section 40 of the Childcare Act 2006 to comply with the welfare requirements of the EYFS.
+Out of School Club staff are alert to any issues of concern in the child's life, being well placed to observe children day-to-day and identify those whose behaviour suggests that they may be experiencing a mental health problem or be at risk of developing one.

-The Pre-school has considered the mental health, pastoral or wider wellbeing support children may need, including with bereavement, and how to support them to transition into the setting after a long period of absence.
-St Joseph's Pre-school's DDSL has undertaken "The world is still a safe place - supporting children's wellbeing during the pandemic" through PATA online training.
+The Out of School Club has considered the mental health, pastoral or wider wellbeing support children may need, including with bereavement, and how to support them to transition into the setting after a long period of absence.
+St Joseph's Out of School Club's DDSL has undertaken "The world is still a safe place - supporting children's wellbeing during the pandemic" through PATA online training.
 Public Health England Guidance "Guidance for parents and carers on supporting children and young people's mental health and wellbeing during the coronavirus (COVID-19)". (updated 21 April 2020)